pknell/gitlab-terraform/blog.md

 For this article, we'll use the second approach--each account (i.e., each environment) gets it's own "Terraform State" S3 Bucket.

 For the CI/CD server, however, there's only one for all environments--to keep costs down.
-This blog works through the creation of this kind of DevOps architecture (as depicted below), and provides a couple CloudFormation templates to help automate the setup.

 If you work through this entire article, you'll end up with a working example pipeline that deploys an EC2 instance into multiple environments, as